Submit an Article

 1935-01-01

-Comparison of the operation of magnetic separators on direct and alternating current
+Comparison of the operation of magnetic separators with direct and alternating current

 Article preview

 The possibility of powering separators of conventional designs with alternating current has been directly confirmed experimentally.
-When the separator operates on alternating current, the concentrate is significantly cleaner than when the separator operates on direct current.
-Therefore, for a given concentrate purity, an AC separator can provide significantly greater productivity.
-The extraction of magnetic mineral into concentrate is the same when the separator is powered with both direct and alternating current.
-The required current when powering the separator with alternating current is slightly greater than the current when powering the separator with direct current.
-Therefore, the increase in energy losses in the separator winding when switching to alternating current power is insignificant.
+When the separator operates on alternating current, the concentrate obtained is substantially purer than when the separator operates on direct current.
+Therefore, for a given degree of concentrate purity, an AC separator can provide significantly higher throughput.
+The recovery of the magnetic mineral into the concentrate is the same when the separator is powered with either direct or alternating current.
+The current required when powering the separator with alternating current is only slightly higher than the current required when supplying it with direct current.
+Therefore, the increase in energy losses in the separator winding when switching to alternating current supply is negligible.

 How to cite: Sochnev A.Y.
-Comparison of the operation of magnetic separators on direct and alternating current // Journal of Mining Institute.
+Comparison of the operation of magnetic separators with direct and alternating current // Journal of Mining Institute.
 1935.
 Vol. 9.
 Iss.
 1. p.
 27-34.

 Article